isabelc/WooCommerce-Show-Attributes/readme.txt

 On the Cart page, View Order page, admin Edit Order page, and in the emails, the attributes are wrapped in a 'span' element with the CSS class "custom-attributes".
 Each attribute name and value pair is wrapped in a 'span' which has two CSS classes: its attribute name and its value.
 Within this span, each attribute label has the CSS class "attribute-label", and each attribute value has the CSS class "attribute-value".

-= How do I remove the list bullets from the attributes on the single product page? =

-Add this CSS:

-`ul.custom-attributes {
-  list-style-type: none;
-}`

 = How do I remove the extra left-margin space from the attributes on the single product page? =